 Alias is a user-defined alternative name given to the column or table.
-By default column alias headings appear in upper case.
-Enclose the alias in a double quotation marks (“ “) to make it case sensitive.
+By default column, alias headings appear in upper case.
+Enclose the alias in double quotation marks (“ “) to make it case-sensitive.
 “AS” Keyword before the alias name makes the SELECT clause easier to read.

-For ex: Select empname AS name from employee; (Here AS is a keyword and “name” is an alias).
+For example Select emp_name AS name from employee; (Here AS is a keyword and “name” is an alias).

 A Literal is a string that can contain a character, a number, or a date that is included in the SELECT list and that is not a column name or a column alias.
 Date and character literals must be enclosed within single quotation marks (‘ ‘), number literals need not.